AnonymousAuthor000/code402/README.md

 ## Run CustomDLCoder

 Test our method on SqueezeNet model.
 You can also change the test model.
 All models are compatible with the baseline (the provided tflite cmake project).
-For other models, you may need to manully modify the input shape of the model in *./tensorflow-2.9.1/tensorflow/lite/examples/minimal/minimal.cc*

 ```
 python main.py --model_name=squeezenet
 ```

-For speeding up the inference and saving the memory, delete the unused intermediate data:
+If you want to speed up the inference and saving the memory, you can set the "--free_unused_data" to True to delete the unused intermediate data:

 ```
 python main.py --free_unused_data=True --model_name=squeezenet